Zapier vs Make.com (2026)

 by Celonis (Make)

-Visual workflow automation platform with advanced branching and data manipulation — connects 2,000+ apps with a drag-and-drop scenario builder for complex multi-step business automations.
+Visual workflow automation platform with advanced branching and data manipulation: connects 3,000+ apps with a drag-and-drop scenario builder.
+MCP server included.
+Free tier; paid from $9/month.

 Best for